didi/mand-mobile/site/docs/started.en-US.md

 > Use <a href="https://github.com/ant-design/babel-plugin-import" target="_blank">babel-plugin-import</a>
   or
   <a href="https://github.com/Brooooooklyn/ts-import-plugin" target="_blank">ts-import-plugin</a>.
-No need to configure style path and default directory is 'lib', other directory reference #Release Package Directory
+No need to configure style path and default directory is 'lib', other directory reference <a href="javascript:jumpAnchor('Release Package Directory')">Release Package Directory</a>

 ```javascript
 {